What you will learn:

 Over the following two decades, Joe's accomplishments include:

-- being part of an international team of 20-somethings that launched a phone company in Spain,
+- being part of an international team of 20-somethings that launched a phone company in Spain in 8 months,

 - designing and delivering a course on international team leadership across 16 countries,

-- helping re-design Yamaha Music Corporation's commercial process,
+- helping re-design Yamaha Music Corporation's commercial process (so fun),

-- and helping to raise two incredible human beings
+- helping raise two incredible human beings, and

 In 2011, Joe formed Slatter Consulting and began to assemble the lessons he'd learned over time into something that could be used to help others improve how they improve.
 With a history of success inspiring groups and organizations to create more value through collaboration, design thinking, change enablement, talent development, process design/improvement and organization design, he created the Better Practice methodology to help others accelerate towards better.